octavian-regatun/price-checker-api/README.md

 ### Changed

 - rename request function from PcGarage API to requestFirstPage
-- update PcGarage API acordingly to the site updates
+- update PcGarage API acordingly to the site changes

 ## [0.2.3] - 2020-06-29